Ski: 2020-2021 Rossignol BLACKOPS Sender Ti, 187 cm

 Blister’s Measured Dimensions: 137.5-103.4-127.6 mm

 Measured Tip & Tail Splay (ski decambered): 54 mm / 18 mm

 Core: poplar (PEFC certified) + titanal underfoot + carbon & fiberglass laminate

 Factory Recommended Mount Point: -6.9 cm from center; 82.2 cm from tail

-Today, Rossignol is announcing one of the biggest moves in the ski industry: they are discontinuing their extremely popular “7” series of skis, which included the men’s and women’s versions of the Sky 7 HD, Soul 7 HD, Super 7 HD, and Super 7 RD.
+Rossignol has announced one of the biggest moves in the ski industry: they are discontinuing their extremely popular “7” series of skis, which included the men’s and women’s versions of the Sky 7 HD, Soul 7 HD, Super 7 HD, and Super 7 RD.

 There’s no denying that this series of skis played a huge role in shaping the industry over the last ~6 years, and the intuitive nature of those skis was a big part of why you see them all over the world.